-Carrington Mortgage focuses on government-backed mortgages in order to cater to people with imperfect credit.
+Carrington Mortgage Services focuses on government-backed mortgages in order to cater to people with imperfect credit.
 It’s a direct lender with robust online offerings, as well as physical branch locations in certain states.
 If you’re looking for a lender that looks at more than just your credit score during the mortgage application process, Carrington could be a perfect fit.

 Let’s dive in to find out more about what you need to qualify for a Carrington Mortgage and how their loan process actually works.

 Carrington Mortgage Services Application Requirements

 Carrington’s minimum credit score is 550 so it broadens the applicant pool for people with below-average credit.
 Most lenders would normally view anyone with less than a 650 score as too risky for a mortgage.
 But Carrington uses an in-depth review process for applications that help them approve this underserved portion of the population.
 They may even consider alternative credit data, like bank statements and rent payment history.

-Carrington is also licensed to originate mortgages in all but four states.
+Carrington Mortgage Services is also licensed to originate mortgages in all but four states.
 Unfortunately, if you live in Alaska, Massachusetts, North Dakota, or Vermont, you won’t be able to get a loan with this particular lender.

 Types of Home Loans Available from Carrington Mortgage Services

 Carrington Mortgage specializes in government-backed loans, including FHA, VA, and USDA mortgages, though they also do conventional and jumbo loans.
 They only offer fixed-rate home loans, meaning you don’t have to worry about your interest rate changing after a certain period.